timrichardson/Prime-Ubuntu-18.04/README.md

 ```
 sudo apt install lightdm
 ```
-You can swap between display managers with `sudo dpkg-reconfigure lightdm` The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
-The code supersedes that but you should leave the ubuntu package installed.
+You can swap between installed display managers with `sudo dpkg-reconfigure lightdm` I don't know why gdm3 doesn't work with this.
+I literally don't know.
+Hence lightdm

+The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
+This code supersedes that (but does not overwrite it, it puts modified scripts elsewhere in your path).
+You should leave the ubuntu package installed though.

 Note: while testing this in a reinstall of Ubuntu 18.04, lightdm did not install properly on one laptop.
 Work-around: install xubuntu-desktop which relies on lightdm, but still kept ubuntu as the log-in session.